benjamshu/langdev/README.md

 All files published to this git repositiory are, to the extent possible under law, in the public domain.
 For more information, see [LICENSE.md](LICENSE.md).

+##  Character Encodings and Unicode:  ##

+At some times during language development, it may become necessary to define characters or scripts not currently encoded into Unicode.
+The development of a database of similar form to the Unicode Character Database is planned, but not yet underway.
+However, The LANGDEV Project formally reserves the private-use characters U+101000..U+1017FF for later specification, and larger blocks of characters may be reserved in the future.

+Formal definitions of the following blocks are planned:

+- U+101000..U+10103F BENCODE
+- U+101040..U+1010FF JASTUGA SYLLABARY
+- U+101100..U+10110F CLASSICAL SEVENSI RUNES

 ##  Document naming and IETF language tags:  ##

 The organization of documents within The LANGDEV Project is based heavily on the IETF language tags.